amagicman123456/graphics/README.md

 * -DSOUND -lwinmm -lstdc++fs: play sounds when clicking shapes :D

+* -DIMAGE: render images on the shapes (sphere turns into earth) :D

 * -Dhorizontal_fov=[value]: set the horizontal fov to [value] degrees/radians (depending on if -Din_radians is set)

 * -Din_radians: specify that the horizontal fov set is in radians